jlangch/venice/doc/readme/repl-advanced.md

 ## Drag and Drop Venice files into the REPL for execution

-Drag and drop a Venice files into the REPL and press [RETURN] to execute it:
+Drag and drop a Venice file into the REPL and press [RETURN] to execute it:

 ```text
 venice> /Users/foo/test.venice